BlueFox-Development/Discord-Bot-Example/README.md

 ## Contributing:

-Any pull request's are welcome!
+Any pull requests are welcome!

 ## Authors: